socadk/design-practice-repository/tutorials/DPR-Tutorial1.md

-# *DPR* Tutorial 1: API Design in an Online Shop
+# *DPR* Tutorial 1: API Design in an Online Shop Scenario

 *Note to reviewers:* This tutorial is not complete yet, but hopefully it is helpful already (or can at least give an idea of what is coming).
-Bear with us if you spot inconsistencies or information is missing still.
+Bear with us if you spot inconsistencies or information is still missing.

-Let's continue the story from [Quick Start Tutorial 0](DPR-Tutorial0.md) and assume you have been assigned the role of API product owner for a fictitious online shop and its APIs, and decided to use DPR as your architecture design method.
+We continue the story from [Quick Start Tutorial 0](DPR-Tutorial0.md) and assume you have been assigned the role of API product owner for a fictitious online shop and its APIs.
+You decided to use elements from DPR to support your architecture design work.

 ## Featured Activity: Stepwise Service Design

 Let's now walk through the main API design activity in DPR, [Stepwise Service Design](../activities/SDPR-StepwiseServiceDesign.md).
-Please open the activity page and keep it open while going through the seven steps in the online shop example.
+Please open the activity page and keep it open while going through the seven steps in this online shop example.

 ### Step 1: Gather Requirements, Make Scoping Decisions